James Gawel, Ph.D.

 Introduction

-Dr. Jim Gawel is Associate Professor of Environmental Chemistry and Engineering at the University of Washington Tacoma.
+Dr. Jim Gawel is Professor of Environmental Chemistry and Engineering at the University of Washington Tacoma.
 He got his B.S. in Civil Engineering from Brown University with an emphasis in Environmental Problems and Planning in 1990, and his Ph.D. in Civil and Environmental Engineering from MIT in 1996.

-Jim has been teaching and doing research with undergraduates at UW Tacoma since 1999, and headed the Environmental Science and Studies program here for 6 years.
+Jim has been teaching and doing research with undergraduates at UW Tacoma since 1999 and headed the Environmental Science and Studies programs here for 6 years.
 His academic background is in the fields of environmental engineering and environmental chemistry.

 The overall theme of his scholarship is examining the impact of anthropogenic and natural disturbance forces on aquatic and terrestrial ecosystems, and the resulting implications for resource management and mitigation.
-He has developed multiple interrelated research areas within this larger theme: (a) the physical and biogeochemical factors that affect metal bioavailability and toxicity in aquatic systems; (b) the impact of metal pollutants on forest health; (c) nutrient cycling, invasive species dynamics, and ecological change in lakes; and (d) water resource management to address anthropogenic degradation.
+As his scholarship has advanced, he has developed multiple interrelated research areas within this larger theme: (a) the physical and biogeochemical factors that affect metal bioavailability and toxicity in aquatic systems; (b) the impact of metal pollutants on forest health; (c) nutrient cycling, invasive species dynamics, and ecological change in lakes; and (d) water resource management to address anthropogenic degradation.
+He has shaped his scholarship around UW Tacoma’s urban serving and community engaged mission, reaching a broader audience through applied research, student and community involvement, and disseminating results through alternative venues that increase public accessibility and research translation.

 Jim teaches courses in environmental chemistry, pollutant fate and transport, limnology, public policy, sustainability, and more.
 His courses stress hands-on participation, field and lab work, and service learning.